tienbk97/realestatechatbotwithelectron/README.md

 # Real Estate Chatbot

-This is the source code for the Real Estate Chatbot
+This is the source code of the Real Estate Chatbot for packaging using Electron

 **Requires**
 * Node.js > 8.11.0